AUKUS: France

 The French government received official notification from Australia that the Attack class submarine project was to be cancelled only a few hours before it was publicly announced.
 Le Monde reported that the original cost of the project in 2016 was €35 billion of which €8 billion (A$12 billion) was to go to French companies.
 The project was reportedly going to employ 4,000 people in France over six years at Naval Group and its 200 subcontractors.
 The French government was angered by both the cancellation of the Attack class submarine project and not being made aware of the negotiations that led to the AUKUS agreement.
 In a joint statement, French foreign minister Jean-Yves Le Drian and armed forces minister Florence Parly expressed disappointment at Australia's decision to abandon their joint submarine program with France.

-On 31 October 2021, at the G20 summit in Rome, Macron was asked whether Morrison lied about the French submarine contract to which Macron responded "I don't think, I know".
+On 31 October 2021, at the G20 summit in Rome, Macron was asked whether he thought that PM Morrison lied about the French submarine contract, to which Macron responded "I don't think, I know".
 The French Ambassador also criticised Morrison on the basis that he lied about the former contract.

 Le Drian further stated in a radio interview that the contract termination was a "stab in the back".
 On 17 September, France recalled its ambassadors from Australia and the US, Jean-Pierre Thébault and Philippe Étienne respectively.
 Despite tension in the past, France had never before withdrawn its ambassador to the United States.
 In a statement, Le Drian said that the "exceptional decision is justified by the exceptional gravity of the [AUKUS] announcements" and that the snap cancellation of the submarine contract "constitute[d] unacceptable behaviour between allies and partners".
 French president Emmanuel Macron has not commented but is reported to have been "furious" about the turn of events.
 In response to questions about the Australia-EU trade deal currently being negotiated, French secretary of state for European affairs Clément Beaune stated that he doesn't see how France can trust Australia.
 Arnaud Danjean, a French MEP, said that "Australians can expect more than a delay in concluding the Free Trade Agreement with the EU".
 French Lowy Institute policy analyst Hervé Lemahieu said the diplomatic damage from the cancellation will take years to repair and leave a lasting legacy of mistrust".
 After a call between the French and US presidents, the French ambassador returned to the US on 30 September.